itinero/streetscan-planner/docs/README.md

 StreetScan
 ==========

-This is the documentation on the street scan tool.
+This is the documentation of the street scan tool.

 ### Overview